threedworld-mit/tdw/Documentation/lessons/non_physics/humanoids.md

 Non-physics humanoid animations are *also* asset bundles.
 Humanoid animations were recorded at varying framerates, have varying play lengths.
 Additionally, some animations are designed to loop and some are not.

 All of this means that prior to adding an animation to the scene, you need to have its metadata.
-Humanoid animation metadata is stored in the [Humanoid Animation Librarian](../python/librarian/humanoid_animation_librarian.md):
+Humanoid animation metadata is stored in the [`HumanoidAnimationLibrarian`](../python/librarian/humanoid_animation_librarian.md):

 ```python
 from tdw.librarian import HumanoidAnimationLibrarian